Coney Island Hospital CD/Department Behavioral Health Clinic Component

 Coney Island Hospital CD/Department Behavioral Health Clinic Component - Brooklyn, NY

 Coney Island Hospital Cd/department Behavioral Health Clinic Component is an addiction treatment facility situated at Ida G Israel Community Health Center, 2925 West 19th Street in the 11224 zip code in Brooklyn, NY.
-It specializes in Buprenorphine treatment.
-Coney Island Hospital Cd/department Behavioral Health Clinic Component provides relapse prevention from naltrexone, buprenorphine detoxification and suboxone prescription.
-Some of the treatment approaches used by Coney Island Hospital Cd/department Behavioral Health Clinic Component include relapse prevention, 12-step rehab and anger management.
+It specializes in Naltrexone treatment.
+Coney Island Hospital Cd/department Behavioral Health Clinic Component provides buprenorphine detoxification, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Coney Island Hospital Cd/department Behavioral Health Clinic Component include relapse prevention, brief intervention and cognitive behavioral therapy.
 Coney Island Hospital Cd/department Behavioral Health Clinic Component also specializes in detox services and offers Opioid Detox.
-Coney Island Hospital Cd/department Behavioral Health Clinic Component provides outpatient detoxification, regular outpatient treatment and outpatient treatment.
+Coney Island Hospital Cd/department Behavioral Health Clinic Component provides intensive outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
 It also provides substance use treatment, co-occurring mental health and drug abuse disorders and detoxification.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: Ida G Israel Community Health Center, 2925 West 19th Street, Brooklyn, NY 11224